citris-uc/OnPoint-web/README.md

 # README
+## Introduction
+This app is primarily used in cases where direct access to Firebase does not make sense.

+To get the app up and running, you will need a `config/application.yml` file.
+Because it contains sensitive information, this file is not in the git history.
+Ask Dmitri to share with you.

+Once you've added the file, run `bundle install && bundle exec foreman start`.

+The production web app is available at onpointhealth.herokuapp.com, lives on Heroku and is served by the `master` branch of `OnPoint-web` repo.
+It is managed by Dmitri (dmitriskj@gmail.com).

+Please refer to README.md of `OnPoint` repo for any other information.

-### Understanding how Firebase works with Rails
+## Understanding how Firebase works with Rails
 They don't have native admin support for Auth in Rails (Java or Node.js), but you can access the database using legacy keys.

-This answer was the insight into the above: https://github.com/ktamas77/firebase-php/issues/42

-And here's a guide to setting up Admin SDK: https://firebase.google.com/docs/admin/setup
+See [Firebase PHP](https://github.com/ktamas77/firebase-php/issues/42) on why, and here is a [guide on setting up Admin SDK](https://firebase.google.com/docs/admin/setup)

-### Verifying identity on Rails
+## Verifying identity on Rails
 Firebase doesn't support native id verification, so we have to write our own JWT parser.
 Source: https://firebase.google.com/docs/auth/admin/verify-id-tokens